radofaletic/mi-rls/README.md

         contains routines for byte-swapping all of the standard C/C++ variable types.
-It has been verified to swap between SGI/IRIX and Intel/Linux platforms (the main motivation for this piece of code since I use and SGI at ANU and have and Pentium-III machine at home
+It has been verified to swap between SGI/IRIX and Intel/Linux platforms (the main motivation for this piece of code since I used an SGI at ANU and had an Intel machine at home

 ### delaunay (NOT WRITTEN) ###
         routines for dealing with unstructured grids.
 In particular,